markaren/threepp/README.md

 ### How to build

-The only strict dependency is `glfw3`, so if this is available on the system you may go ahead and build like any other CMake based project:
+The only strict _external_ dependency is `glfw3`, so if this is available on the system you may go ahead and build like any other CMake based project:

 ###### Windows